househouse/housecss/README.md

    in a logical hierarchy.
 That also means classes should be self-documenting and independent of elements.
 The exception is components, which are directly coupled to markup or other styles.
-4. Follow the [Code of Conduct](https://github.com/househouse/housecss/blob/master/code-of-conduct.md) at all times.
+3. Follow the [Code of Conduct](https://github.com/househouse/housecss/blob/master/code-of-conduct.md) at all times.

 Note: When contributing back upstream, postcss everything with:
 `npm run build && npm run minify`.
 Additionally, be sure to check it with [CSS Stats](http://cssstats.com/stats?link=https%3A%2F%2Fraw.githubusercontent.com%2Fhousehouse%2Fhousecss%2Fmaster%2Fcss%2Fmain.css) to make sure the stylesheet is still maintainable.

+## Future things
+* Demo site
+* Better docs

 More to come
 ✌️✌🏻✌🏼✌🏽✌🏾✌🏿